Eternal Return (film): Production

 It was announced in May 2023 that Naomi Scott, Kit Harington and Jeremy Irons were cast to star in the film, with Scott also serving as a producer.
 Yaniv Raz will write and direct.
 By December 2023, filming on the project had ended, with shoots having taken place in London, Cardiff and Bristol and Simon Callow having replaced Irons at some point during production.

 Release

 Eternal Return premiered at the Toronto International Film Festival on September 8, 2025.
+The film is scheduled to be released on December 4, 2026 by Quiver Distribution.